NYC Dr. Armin Tehrany Explains How a Superior Labrum Anterior-Posterior Tear is Repaired

-This arthroscopic shoulder surgery is performed to repair a tear of the biceps tendon at the point where it connects to the labrum, a ring of cartilage that surrounds the shoulder socket.
+Arthroscopic shoulder surgery is performed to repair a tear of the biceps tendon at the point where it connects to the labrum, a ring of cartilage that surrounds the shoulder socket.
 A tear at this point is called a SLAP (Superior Labrum Anterior-Posterior) tear.
-Arthroscopic SLAP repair is performed under general and regional anesthesia, and patients usually leave the hospital the same day.
+An arthroscopic SLAP repair is performed under general and regional anesthesia, and patients usually leave the hospital the same day.

 Arthroscopic SLAP Repair Surgery

 Dr. Armin Tehrany is an award-winning orthopedic surgeon who specializes in superior labrum anterior-posterior tear diagnosis, treatment, and management.
 Below he explains the various steps involved in arthroscopic SLAP repair surgery.

 Accessing the jointThe patient is positioned, and the shoulder is cleaned and sterilized.
 The shoulder surgeon creates a few small incisions in the shoulder.
 An arthroscopic camera is inserted through one of the incisions.
 The others will be used as access points for other arthroscopic tools.

 Implanting the anchorsAfter any loose bits of tissue are removed, the surgeon drills a small hole into the glenoid bone where the labrum has torn away.
 A tiny anchor tied to a suture is implanted in the glenoid bone.
 Some tears may be repaired with just one anchor, others require multiple anchors.

 Repairing the labrumThe surgeon ties the sutures around the torn labrum, reattaching it firmly to the glenoid.
 If the tendon cannot be repaired, it is released.

 End of procedure and aftercareThe instruments are removed and the incisions are closed and bandaged.
 Patients generally require a sling for two to four weeks after shoulder surgery.